bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/corina.mihon/index.md

 ![Diagram](Diagram.webp)

 The main controller reads physiological data from the pulse sensor and controls an LED for visual breathing guidance.
 A button connected to the microcontroller allows user interaction and the display, also connected to the microcontroller, shows the data.
-The device also hosts a web interface over Wi-Fi, while a  second microcontroller handles debugging.
+The second microcontroller handles debugging.

 ## Log